REANNZ/etcbd-public/README.md

 In either case, it will be necessary to select an appropriate time range through the Kibana time selector tool (top right corner of the browser window).

+The visualizations available are:
+* `IdP-Trend-Aggregate`: graph of daily authentication sessions, split into domestic and international based on the IdP the user authenticated through.
+* `SP-Trend-Aggregate`: graph of daily authentication sessions, split into domestic and international based on the SP the user authenticated to.
+* `VisitorsInclDomestic`: per-country composition of authenticated session based on country of origin (IdP the user authenticated through)
+* `VisitorsExclDomestic`: per-country composition of authenticated session based on country of origin (IdP the user authenticated through), excluding domestic users (where `realm_country` equals `$LOCAL_COUNTRY`)
+* `IdP-Trend-Institution_<inst-dns-name>`: per-institution graph of daily authentication sessions where this institution was the IdP, split into domestic and international based on the site the user authenticated to.
+* `SP-Trend-Institution_<inst-dns-name>`: per-institution graph of daily authentication sessions where this institution was the SP, split into domestic and international based on the IdP the user authenticated through.
+* `IdP-Activity-Institution_<inst-dns-name>`: per-institution graph of daily authentication sessions where this institution was the IdP, split per domain (operator_name) of the site the user authenticated to.
+* `SP-Activity-Institution_<inst-dns-name>`: per-institution graph of daily authentication sessions where this institution was the SP, split per domain (realm) of the IdP the user authenticated through.

 ## Troubleshooting visualizatins ##